Polkadot-Blockchain-Academy/pba-content/content-templates/slides/lecture-template-slides.md

 ---
-title: Lesson Template Slides # Also update the h1 header on the first slide to the same name
+title: Lecture Template Slides # Also update the h1 header on the first slide to the same name
 description: Describe your slides here
 ---

-# Lesson Title
+# Lecture Title

 ### _Lecture X, Module Y_